 AAA Inspector 592: I could have skipped the trip to Versailles and came here.
 The crystal-infused flamboyant design is something to behold.

 Ultra high-end contemporary luxury reaches its American zenith with this storybook destination from the fabled 250-year old French glass company.
 Service is top-notch and the decor is fit for a king.
 Baccarat crystal chandeliers sparkle as they chime overhead and exquisite stemware overflows with champagne in the lounges, all of it creating rich pleasures for the senses.
 Lavishly ornate artisan woodwork, sculptures, white marble, custom moldings and rich details are in all the rooms and suites, creating simply grandiose interiors.
 The in-house lounge and bar are lively and attain high marks for food and drink.
 Service is refined and enthusiastically engaging, managing to confidently keep aloft the flamboyant perception of extraordinary luxury befitting royalty.
 The cellar swimming pool, lined with a wall of most comfortable cabanas, is subdued but nifty in design.
 It will come as no surprise if the deep-pocketed and well-traveled might view the minimalism and restraint of other contemporary hotels as being passé after an opulent stay at the Baccarat.

-AAA Inspector 592: Years from now, when we look back to New York City's colorful 2010ish history, this plush hotel will be a spot we will remember.
+AAA Inspector 592: Years from now, when we look back to the New York City of the 2010s, well surely remember this plush Soho hotel which characterized that gilded time.